-The Camino Pilgrim Passport or Credencial is the modern-day version of the ‘documents of safe conduct’ given to medieval pilgrims and is an essential part of your Camino de Santiago experience.
+The Camino Pilgrim Passport, also known as the ‘Credencial’, is the modern-day version of the ‘documents of safe conduct’ given to medieval pilgrims and is an essential part of your Camino de Santiago experience.

-This Pilgrim Passport will be proof that you have walked at least the last 100km of a route into Santiago, which is necessary if you are hoping to obtain your Compostela certificate, the official testament to your journey.
+The Pilgrim Passport acts as proof that you have walked at least the last 100km of a route into Santiago, which is necessary if you are hoping to obtain your Compostela certificate, the official testament of your journey.

 - From the Confraternities of St. James